yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 In these uses, your requirement is to persist the data and then to retrieve it (possibly retrieving just a slice) for programmatic analysis of the kind for which SQL is at best cumbersome or at worst inappropriate.
 For example, a one-dimensional array might be used to represent a path on a horizontal surface, where the value is a row representing the _(x, y)_ coordinate pair, and you might want to fit a curve through the data points to smooth out measurement inaccuracies.
 The [GPS trip data](./#example-use-case-gps-trip-data) use case, described below, typifies this use of arrays.

 Some use cases call for a multidimensional _ragged_ array-like structure.
 Such a structure doesn't qualify for the name "array" because it isn't rectilinear.
-The note above points to the [Using an array of `DOMAIN` values](./array-of-domains/) section which shows how to implement such a ragged structure.
+The note above points to [Using an array of `DOMAIN` values](./array-of-domains/) which shows how to implement such a ragged structure.

 ## Example use case: GPS trip data